Chiloglottis formicifera

-Chiloglottis formicifera, commonly known as the common ant orchid, is a species of orchid endemic to New South Wales.
+Chiloglottis formicifera, commonly known as common ant orchid, is a species of orchid endemic to New South Wales.
 It has two broad leaves and a single narrow, greenish or reddish flower with a black, ant-like callus covering most of the upper surface of the labellum.
 There is a single record of this species from New Zealand.

 Description

 Chiloglottis formicifera is a terrestrial, perennial, deciduous, herb with two leaves 30-60 mm long and 15-25 mm wide.
 A single greenish or reddish flower 12-16 mm long and 6-8 mm wide is borne on a flowering stem 60-100 mm high.
 The dorsal sepal is spatula-shaped, 10-12.5 mm long and about 3 mm wide.
 The lateral sepals are 9-10 mm long, about 0.7 mm wide and erect at the base then curve downwards.
 There is a glandular tip about 0.5 mm long on the end of all three sepals.
 The petals are lance-shaped with the narrower end towards the base, 8-10 mm long, about 3 mm wide and turned strongly downwards.
 The labellum is diamond-shaped, 7-10 mm long and 6-7.5 mm wide with a narrow, shiny black, ant-like callus covering most of its upper surface.
 Flowering occurs from August to November.